Green-Software-Foundation/if/README.md

 ## Get started

 The first thing to understand is that IF is a framework for running model plugins.
-This means that in order to do some calculations, you need to load some models from some external resource.
-We provide a [standard library of models](https://github.com/Green-Software-Foundation/if-models) and a repository of [community models](https://github.com/Green-Software-Foundation/if-unofficial-models) to get you started.
+This means that in order to do some calculations, you need to load some plugins from some external resource.
+We provide a [standard library of plugins](https://github.com/Green-Software-Foundation/if-models) and a repository of [community plugins](https://github.com/Green-Software-Foundation/if-unofficial-models) to get you started.

 Start by installing framework itself:

 ```sh
 npm install -g "@grnsft/if"
 ```
-Then installing some models:
+Then installing some plugins:

 ```sh
 npm install -g "@grnsft/if-models"